tokio-rs/website/content/tokio/tutorial/shared-state.md

 }
 # async fn do_something_async() {}
 ```
-This pattern guarantees that you wont run into the `Send` error, because the
+This pattern guarantees that you won't run into the `Send` error, because the
 mutex guard does not appear anywhere in an async function.

 ## Spawn a task to manage the state and use message passing to operate on it